-- If you paid a deductible and the other driver was later found to be at fault, it may take several months for the insurance companies to agree to reimburse you.
+- If you paid a deductible and the other driver was later found to be at fault, it may take several months for the insurance companies to reimburse you.

 - Once an injury settlement is reached, you may expect to receive a check approximately one month after an agreement to settle for a certain dollar amount or other conditions.
 Of course, this will depend on the unique circumstances of your case.